Car Shipping Frequently Asked Questions (FAQ)

 Whether shipping on one of our roll on roll off services or on one of our container shipping services, your vehicle will need to be driven on to the vessel or into the shipping container.
 While this will require the battery to remain connected and there to be some fuel in your vehicle, you should ensure there is no more than ¼ of a tank of fuel in your vehicle when it is shipped simply so that there is sufficient fuel for it to be driven for the purposes of loading and unloading.

 Yes.
 Marine Insurance is specialist cover that provides protection for vehicles when being shipped overseas.
-Your cover is provided by insurance giants Royal Sun Alliance.
+Your cover is provided by specialist insurance broker Basil Fry & Company.

 Marine Insurance is a different type of cover to the motor insurance policy you will have in place enabling you to drive your vehicle on the road.
 While some motor insurance policies may provide extended cover for you to drive your vehicle overseas, it is extremely unlikely that your existing motor insurance policy will provide marine cover to protect your vehicle while it is being shipped.